 Like my point of caution for art prints, be sure that any saying on your mug is inoffensive and profanity-free.

-If your office allows you to have live plants at your desk, considering keeping a low-maintenance plant in to literally bring some life to your desk.
-Plants like cactus, jade plants, succulents, bamboo, snake plants and aloe vera all do well without much watering, and some, like bamboo, require little light.
+If your office allows you to have live plants at your desk, consider keeping a low-maintenance plant in to bring some life to your desk literally.
+Plants like cactus, jade plants, succulents, bamboo, snake plants, and aloe vera all do well without much watering, and some, like bamboo, require little light.
 Just make sure to set an alarm in your calendar to water it!

 What do you think?